-The Pyrenean Climate Change Observatory (OPCC) and the Aragon Region, current president of the Working Community of the Pyrenees (CTP), are pleased to invite you to the 3rd International Colloquium on Climate Change in Mountain Areas, which will take place on the 22nd and 23rd of October 2019 at the Palacio de Congresos in Jaca (Huesca).
+The Pyrenean Climate Change Observatory (OPCC) of the Working Community of the Pyrenees (CTP) and its current presidency, the Aragon Region, are pleased to invite you to the 3rd International Colloquium on Climate Change in Mountain Areas, which will take place on the 22nd and 23rd of October 2019 at the Palacio de Congresos in Jaca (Huesca).

 This colloquium aims at presenting and transferring the results of the OPCC2 project and its associated projects CLIMPY, REPLIM, CANOPEE, FLORAPYR and PIRAGUA.
 In addition, there will be a session dedicated to the valorization of good practices in climate change adaptation in the Pyrenees and a more institutional session that will rely on the interventions of organizations such as the Alpine Convention, the DG Climate and representatives from the main research networks in mountain areas at the European level.

 The 3rd International Colloquium on Climate Change in Mountain Areas was born out of the successes of the 1st International Colloquium on Climate Change in Mountain Areas held in Pamplona in November 2013 and the 2nd International Colloquium PYRADAPT 2017 held in Biarritz.
 The papers and conclusions from these events can be consulted here.

 Although registration is free, please confirm your attendance using this registration form.

 The conclusions of the Colloquium will be published on the OPCC website and will include the report on the results of the OPCC2 project, a summary of the presentations of the conferences, as well as a dossier of valorization of the best adaptation practices in the Pyrenees presented during the colloquium.